 e.
 Management Information Systems (MIS).
-The BSIsí IT organization often provides an important support role for their MIS.
+The BSIs' IT organization often provides an important support role for their MIS.
 Accurate and timely MIS reports are an essential component of prudent and reasonable business decisions.
 At the most senior levels, MIS provides the data and information to help the Board and management make strategic decisions.
-At other levels, MIS allows management to monitor the institutionís activities and ß4196S.7 13.12.31
+At other levels, MIS allows management to monitor the institution's activities and distribute information to other employees, customers, and members of management.